mxsxs2/Year-3-Eliza-web-app-in-GO/README.md

 ./Year-3-Eliza-web-app-in-GO.exe
 ```
 ##### When the port 8080 is taken
-If the port 8080 is taken, the application opens and closes straight away.
+If the port 8080 is taken, the application opens and closes straight away with an error message.
 The port has to be freed before the application starts.

 ## How it works
 ### Webserver